-Arizona State Law requires children, between the ages of six (6) and sixteen (16), to attend school.
-School administration will determine if an absence is considered excused.
-A parent phone call stating that a child is excused without reasonable documentation after 3 days of consecutive absence, such as a doctor's note, etc., will not be considered an excused absence.
 Vacation time should be planned during school holidays and will not be considered an excused absence.
 Chronic illness issues should be brought to the attention of the administration and documented in writing by a doctor.

 According to district policy, a child will be withdrawn from enrollment with the school after 10 consecutive days of unexcused absence.
 If a situation arises that may result in an extended period of absence, please contact the school.
 Ten or more unexcused absences per semester may result in a citation for truancy with Yavapai County Juvenile Probation Office.
-In order for the school to effectively educate your child he or she must be present at school.
+In order for the school to effectively educate your child, he or she must be present at school.
 Your child may be placed on an attendance contract if excessive absence becomes an issue.
-If a citation for truancy is issued it may result in a fine to the court of up to \$500, court mandated counseling for attendance issues, or other court appointed actions.
+If a citation for truancy is issued it may result in a court ordered fine of up to \$500, court mandated counseling for attendance issues, or other court appointed actions.